All Episodes

 But he killed civilians.

-In his opinion, violence is not intrinsically wrong, it's all about how it's used.
+In his opinion, violence is not intrinsically wrong.

 And he genuinely thought he's a futurist.

-Guys uh had an IQ of like 160.
+Guys had an IQ of like 160.

-And uh he's targeting these SJW weebs at universities and stuff, and he just saw no other way to fix it.
+And he's targeting these SJW weebs at universities and stuff.

-So he's still writing from the pen.
+Is he still writing from the pen?

 He had been abused.

-I mean, you could say he's screwed up like because of all the abuse they did to him.
+I mean, you could say he's screwed up because of all the abuse they did to him.

 They did psych experiments to him and all.